 This week, we had the opportunity to chat with Rishi Patel of HMR Designs on one of our monthly Maroo webinars.
-After spending a few years in the finance world, Rishi pivoted into the event industry 12 years ago and joined the team at HMR Designs where he worked his way up to CEO.
-If you missed this webinar, watch the reply here.
+Rishi started in the event industry 12 years ago and joined the team at HMR Designs where he worked his way up to CEO.
 Below are 6 secrets that Rishi shared that are keys to success!

 Rishi advises that in the events business, it’s important to specialize.
 Rather than trying to serve couples in a multitude of ways, his best advice is to narrow in on one specific role and to get really good at that.
 “If a wedding pro tries to do too many things at once, they never become masters,” he says.
 In his case, HMR Designs is a Design & Production firm that is fully focused on design and production, so therefore they do not offer planning or lighting or anything beyond the scope of design and production.